feevos/bsplines/README.md

-You need first to copy the folder "bsplines" that contain all the source files, into your local /usr/include/.
+No built is required.
+You need to copy the folder "bsplines" that contain all the source files, into your local /usr/include/ or copy and use them in your local folder.

 Compile with